-Strategy 5 Strengthen Yarra's retail and services precincts through improved streetscapes and amenity, to attract more people to visit, recreate, dwell and spend.
+Strategy 5 Strengthen Yarra's retail and services precincts through improved streetscapes and amenity, to attract more people to visit, spend time and shop.

-Action Lead Timeframe Prepare structure plans for Yarra's Major Activity Centres.
+Action Lead Timeframe Prepare structure plans for Yarra's major activity centres.
 Ensure that the plans consider the current economic role and function, land supply and demand for land use.
-Strategic Planning Ongoing Develop new and support implementation of existing streetscape masterplans for activity centres, to provide a design direction and forward programme for future capital works.
-Urban Design Ongoing In partnership with state and local governments, facilitate the relevant recommendations of the State Government's Richmond Retail Revitalisation Project (to revitalise Bridge Road and Victoria Street) and the IMAP commercial vacancy project.
+Strategic Planning Ongoing Develop new, and support implementation of, existing streetscape masterplans for activity centres, to provide a design direction and forward programme for future capital works.
+Urban Design Ongoing In partnership with state and local governments, facilitate the relevant recommendations of the Victorian Government's Richmond Retail Revitalisation Project (to revitalise Bridge Road and Victoria Street) and the IMAP commercial vacancy project.
 Economic Development Ongoing